How does 6S differ from 5S?

 - Standardize (Seiketsu) – Develop a routine for sorting, setting and shining.

-- Sustain (Shitsuke) – Create a culture that follows the steps on a daily basis.
+- Sustain (Shitsuke) – Create a culture that follows the steps daily.

 Now, for 6S we add: